Parader/microbundle/.changeset/real-pens-check.md

 'microbundle': minor
 ---

-Upgrade rollup to version latest and upgrade all its dependencies
+Upgrade rollup to the latest version and upgrade all other dependencies